- Freshman Applicants

 Students can take a course more than once.
 In fact, in Arts and Sciences there is no limit on how many times a student make repeat a course.
 However, the course credit hours only count toward the credit hours needed to graduate once, unless a course description specifically states that a course can be taken more than once for credit.
 Such repeatable courses, usually topics courses, have a limit to how many times you may receive credit for that course.

 The ROTC courses listed below have been certified as acceptable college-level coursework by the faculty of the College of Arts and Sciences or by other colleges and schools on the Boulder campus.
 These courses are counted as elective credit toward the degree, subject to the 30-credit-hour limitation on coursework taken outside the college for students in the BA and BFA programs.
-ROTC courses that do not appear on this list do not count toward any degree requirements in the College of Arts and Sciences.
-Transfer ROTC coursework must be evaluated as equivalent to coursework on this list to count toward degree requirements.
+All other ROTC courses that do not appear on this list do not count toward any degree requirements in the College of Arts and Sciences including 120 total credits required to graduate.
+Transfer ROTC coursework must be evaluated as equivalent to the coursework on this list to count toward degree requirements.

 & AIRR 3020